Lora Wondolowski, Executive Director

 A passion for community empowerment and coalition-building

-"I am thrilled to lead the Leadership Pioneer Valley program, bringing the contacts and experience I have from directing programs at all levels to bear in my own backyard.
+"I am thrilled to lead Leadership Pioneer Valley, bringing the contacts and experience I have from directing programs at all levels to bear in my own backyard.
 This effort is much needed to strengthen the diverse communities throughout the Valley."

 - Lora Wondolowski

-Lora joins Leadership Pioneer Valley after serving as the founding Executive Director of the Massachusetts League of Environmental Voters (MLEV) for the last 5 1/2 years.
+Lora joined Leadership Pioneer Valley as its founding director in 2011 after serving as the founding Executive Director of the Massachusetts League of Environmental Voters (MLEV) for 5 1/2 years.
 She was involved in all aspects of building MLEV into a successful, well-respected organization including administration, fundraising, management, board development, coalition-building, and strategic planning.
 Her political acumen and strategy has earned the organization strong support with members of Congress, the Governor, members of the legislature and the mayor of Boston.
 Prior to her work with MLEV, she worked for the League of Conservation Voters Education Fund and National Audubon Society in DC.
 While at LCVEF and Audubon, she launched and organized several successful programs and training programs.
 She has nearly 20 years of experience with grassroots organizing and community outreach.

 Lora holds a BS from the University of Illinois at Champaign-Urbana and a MS from Bard College.
 She was one of the founders of the Friends of the Great Falls Discovery Center in Turner’s Falls, was a volunteer and board member of Pride Zone Youth Center in Northampton, and was the founder of the Progressive Christian Voice at First Churches of Northampton.
 She serves on the Connecticut River Watershed Council, Partners for a Healthier Community, and United Way of Pioneer Valley boards.She lives in Greenfield with her spouse and two young daughters.